 Storytelling was at the heart of every great marketing strategy in the last 5 years.
 This new generation of curators values real stories with genuine human emotions, so speak to those emotions with content marketing.
 Use the data you have to build a day in the life of your ideal customer and find a way to insert your story into their life.
 They don’t want to be interrupted, but they do have an appetite to learn, to be inspired or to be amused.

 Your story is your business – forget about plugging your product at every opportunity and consider the mindset of someone who might buy your product instead.
 Be real.
 Be human.

 If you’re selling performance cars, think about all of the great driving routes you could share with your potential customers.
 If you’re selling consumer technology, think about the things your customer might use your product for and focus on that instead of the product’s features and benefits.

 Make the content about them and make it genuine.
-The best content is created without the expectation of getting anything in return.
+The best content marketing is created without the expectation of getting anything in return.

 What of Traditional Advertising?